Now that we are leaving the Paris Agreement what can Mainers do to help combat climate change

 You can become a member or just donate whatever you can give or they also have a “take action” button on their website that is a great resource for staying involved with issues related to the protection of Maine’s air, land, waters, and wildlife.
 Basically, they are doing amazing work for you already and now more than ever they could use your help to continue doing so.

-Remember that sometimes things feel overwhelming but that you can make a lot of difference in your home and your community.
-If more people start making changes and continue the work we have already started we can still have an impact on this little blue dot.
+Remember that sometimes things feel overwhelming but that you often times can make a lot of difference in your home and your community.
+If more people start making changes and continue the work we have already started, we can still have an impact on this little blue dot that we call home.
 We are in this together kids!